-Please see the public notice at the end of this Policy of Coverage of your additional rights and protections against surprise medical bills ("Your Rights and Protections Against Surprise Medical Bills").
-The rights and protections in that public notice are as they have been communicated by the U.S. Departments of Health and Human Services, Labor, and Treasury.
+Please see the public notice at the end of this Policy of your additional rights and protections against surprise medical bills ("Your Rights and Protections Against Surprise Medical Bills").

 Additionally, you are not responsible, pursuant to Minnesota Statute 62Q.556, for any amounts above what you would be required to pay for in-network benefits, unless you provide advance written consent, if your network provider sent your lab work to a non-network laboratory for testing.